Aboriginal and Torres Strait Islander peoples

 The Australian Commission on Safety and Quality in Health Care has defined six actions that specifically meet the needs of Aboriginal and Torres Strait Islander people within the National Safety and Quality Health Service (NSQHS) Standards.
 These actions were defined following a comprehensive consultation process.
 Their implementation will help orientate the health system to provide all Aboriginal and Torres Strait Islander people with the health care they need.
 The objective is to improve the health outcomes of Aboriginal and Torres Strait Islander peoples to a level consistent with other Australians.

 The User Guide for Aboriginal and Torres Strait Islander Health was developed for health service organisations implementing the NSQHS Standards.
 The user guide provides practical strategies for implementing the six actions.
 It also provides practical examples from across Australia that demonstrate that these actions can be, and are being, implemented in health service organisations.

-The Commission has been invited to progress work on Take Own Leave commenced by states and territories.
+The Commission has been invited to progress work on reducing the rate of take own leave by Aboriginal and Torres Strait Islander peoples commenced by states and territories.
 A working group is being established to guide this work.